nishanttotla/hugo-blog-skeleton/content/places.md

 +++

-I was born in India and spent nearly 16 years of my life in the same city, with a little travel.
+I was born in India and spent nearly 16 years of my life in one city, with a little occasional travel.
+I then spent 6 years away from home.
 In 2012, I moved to Berkeley, California where I've lived since.

 In 2014, I made the commitment to self that I'd travel to at least one new country each year.
 So far I've managed that, but here's a list of all the countries (non-transit) I've visited so far.